georgestephenson/aws-solution-architect-associate/misc-notes.md

 ### EC2

 - Golden AMI: install applications into an image, launch EC2 instances quickly from AMI
-- Dynamic config with User Data scripts, so hybrid of Golden EMI and User Data
+- Dynamic config with User Data scripts, so hybrid of Golden EMI and User Data.
+Point here is using User Data for dynamic config, but not for the actual installation itself.

 ### RDS